DataDog/integrations-extras/pliant/README.md

 This example workflow is called "RestartHost" and restarts a host from the data Datadog triggers this workflow with.

-Our workflow will run with its input variables initially assigned based on the request body we trigger it with.
-Our workflow can trigger/perform any desired infrastructure automation actions, using information from its input.
-In this example, we restart a host via SSH under certain circumstances when Datadog triggers our automation workflow with certain parameters.
+This workflow will run with its input variables initially assigned based on the request body we trigger it with.
+The workflow can trigger/perform any desired infrastructure automation actions, using information from its input.
+In this example, restart a host via SSH under certain circumstances when Datadog triggers our automation workflow with certain parameters.

   - To add Input variables which populate with data sent from Datadog, click the "Expand" icon on at the start of the workflow to open the Variable panel.
 To create matching **Input** variables, set all of these input variables to equal empty quotes: `""`.
 By default, Datadog sends the following data:
 `body`
 `last_updated`
 `event_type`